somebeaver/Lowrider.js/README.md

 ```

 Components only need to be registered once, then can be used in the DOM.
 Trying
-to register a component that was already registered will throw in an error.
+to register a component that was already registered will throw an error.

 Lowrider.js components can also be registered with vanilla JS, as long as the class
 extends `Lowrider`.